collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 >>> print browser.contents
 <...collection1...>
 >>> browser.getLink('collection1').click()
->>> assert "There are currently no items in this folder." is not in browser.contents
+>>> assert "There are currently no items in this folder." not in browser.contents
 >>> print browser.contents
 <...item1...>
 >>> browser.getLink('item1')